Develop expertise in fundamental civil engineering principles to enhance the quality of life for present and future generations.

 Teaching and learning at Warwick takes place in an open and engaging research-led environment with top-class facilities.
 Visits to construction sites and lectures from experts in industry provide insights into the latest civil engineering practices.

 You will have the opportunity to conduct research projects in different labs or take courses related to current research in a range of civil engineering fields.
-Regular individual and group projects tackle industrial challenges such as the design, building and testing of structures, the development of a robotic construction scheme, helping Severn Trent improve reservoir design or providing engineered solutions for the urban development of poor communities.
+Regular individual and group projects tackle industrial challenges such as the design, building and testing of structures, the development of a robotic construction scheme, designing civil engineering works on HS2 railway or providing engineered solutions for the urban development of poor communities.
 You will also take part in fieldwork, which has previously included geotechnical engineering work in Wales and the Isle of Wight.

 - BEng Civil Engineering (H200)